 St Joseph’s Catholic Primary School Admissions

 Applications for a Reception place at the school should be made to a child’s home Local Authority (LA).
 For those living in Wiltshire Local Authority, applications can be made online here.
-In addition to this, if you are applying under categories 1, 2, 3 and 5 (as outlined in the Admissions Policy 2021-22, below) then supporting evidence e.g. a certificate of baptism should be submitted directly to the school in order for a child’s application to be categorised correctly.
+In addition to this, if you are applying under categories 1, 2, 3 and 5 (as outlined in the current and future Admissions Policies below), then please complete and submit the Supplementary Information Form with supporting evidence e.g. a certificate of baptism directly to the school in order for a child’s application to be categorised correctly.